danhouldsworth/helloWebGL/README.md

 6. Calcing direct in the fragshader & unrolling loops enables impressive disaply on iOS
 7. gl_FragCoord gives viewport / canvas coords. eg [0-1000,0-1000].
 8. If using readPixel / ArrayBuffer / Texture - then we shouldn't invert our y coords, as of course all of our array indices (both in shaders and JS) will be orientated the same.
 Unlike images and canvas coords which need inverted y.
+9. Can't use *int*s inside shaders, and *switch / case* does not allow floats.
+"The attribute qualifier can be used only with the data types float, vec2, vec3, vec4, mat2, mat3, and mat4.
+Attribute variables cannot be declared as arrays or structures."
+10. Errors are often misleading / not covered in forums. eg "INVALID_VALUE: vertexAttribPointer: index out of range" / "INVALID_VALUE: enableVertexAttribArray: index out of range" also arises simply when the attribute isn't being consumed

 # Helpful links :
 http://www.atmind.nl/?p=623 (A very useful summary of OpenGL ES2.0 issues vs OpenGL 3+)